TomCordemans/LABS/docs/cyberops-labs/README.md

     4. The success of this attack can be demonstrated using an AI-generated Python script together with a dictionary file containing candidate shared secrets.

     ![Success](./assets/ospfv2-attack.png)

+    The script can be downloaded [here](https://www.tomcordemans.net/OSPF-crack.py).

+6. Conclusion

+    *  The practicality of this attack depends largely on the entropy of the configured shared secret.
+Weak, short, or dictionary-based keys may be recovered quickly, whereas long, random, high-entropy keys are significantly more resistant to such attacks.